-- .1 General Requirements: - .1 Program in a manner to make the program easy to follow and maintain. - .2 Insert comments into the program to clarify all items not readily apparent. - .3 Utilize commonly accepted good programming practices. - .4 Utilize function blocks to encapsulate common systems and sections of code. - .5 All field inputs to be checked against range limits.
+- .1 General Requirements: - .1 Program in a manner to make the program easy to follow and maintain. - .2 Insert comments into the program to clarify all items not readily apparent. - .3 Utilize commonly accepted good programming practices.

+- .4 Utilize function blocks to encapsulate common systems and sections of code. - .5 All field inputs to be checked against range limits.
 If a field input is outside of its range limits or the data cannot be otherwise propagated because of an equipment fault, the data is to be declared "bad" within the Control System. - .6 All tagnames are to be named and identified using positive logic.
 Where required, provide comments to clarify the states. - .7 Program PID Control loops to provide bumpless transfer when switching between automatic and manual control modes. - .8 Configure alarms generated in the PLC into two types: - .1 Automatic reset alarms clear upon the alarm condition being removed.
 Provide logic as required to ensure that fast cycling of the alarm does not occur. - .2 Manual reset alarms require reset from the HMI.
 Utilize manual reset alarms where the initiating condition would be removed by the action resulting from the alarm.
 Ensure that manual reset alarms are configured such a a reset signal from the HMI will not clear the alarm, unless the initiating condition is cleared. - .9 For any piece of equipment that has control from the PLC, provide a Manual and Auto control mode selector buttons on the equipment faceplate, and allow for manual control of the equipment from the HMI.
-Provision of a hardwired local, hand, or manual control mode in the field does not eliminate this requirement.

-.2 Provide all required PLC programming as per the Functional Requirements Specification.
+Provision of a hardwired local, hand, or manual control mode in the field does not eliminate this requirement. - .10 Avoid creating unnecessary tags and variables.
+Any unused and/or obsolete and/or non-functional tags, logic, logic sections, etc. to be removed and purged from the final version of the program. - .11 Purge and pack memory periodically to reduce memory fragmentation. - .2 Provide all required PLC programming as per the Functional Requirements Specification.